Fund charges and costs

 Our fund charges and costs explained

-This information on charges and expenses relates to AXA IM & AXA Framlington Funds, UK-registered Open Ended Investment Company (OEICs) and Authorised Unit Trusts (AUTs) (referred to on this page as OEIC & AUT or our fund range).
+This information on charges and expenses relates to AXA IM's Open Ended Investment Company (OEICs) and Authorised Unit Trusts (AUTs) as authorised by the FCA (referred to on this page as OEIC & AUT or our fund range).

 The charges you pay are used to pay the costs of running AXA IM's OEICs & AUT.
 These charges can reduce the potential growth of your investment.

-For more detailed information regarding fund charges, please refer to the "Fees and Expenses" section of the current prospectus of any AXA IM & AXA Framlington Fund, which can be accessed via our Fund Library.
+For more detailed information regarding fund charges, please refer to the "Fees and Expenses" section of the current prospectus of any AXA IM, fund which can be accessed via our Fund Centre.

 What is the entry charge/initial charge?

 This is a charge that is deducted from the initial investment amount before it is invested in the fund.

 There is no entry charge for our fund range in the retail shares/units.

 This is a charge that is deducted from the final investment amount before your investment is returned to you.